MonnierThomas/GASN_IMDb/README.md

 Thereby, this repository answers the following interrogation:

-> Is there any correlation between the IMDb rating and movies' social structure ?
+> Is there any correlation between IMDb ratings and movies' social structure ?

 # Methods